jackiryan/SIF-ARSET/README.md

-# GEOSIF-ARSET
+# SIF-ARSET: Introduction to Solar-Induced Fluorescence (SIF) Data

-This repository is intended to contain code for the upcoming ARSET training session on using OCO-3 SIF data to reproduce the technique described in the [GEOSIF](https://doi.org/10.1016/j.rse.2024.114284) paper by Jeong et al.
+This repository contains code for the upcoming ARSET training session on using solar-induced fluorescence (SIF) data from the OCO-2 and OCO-3 missions to study plant behavior and health at an ecosystem level.
+In this training we discuss:

+1. **exploration.ipynb**: Methods for retrieving and spatially gridding SIF data to get a sense of the observational record.
+In this exercise we reproduce monthly gridded plots like those that are found in [Doughty et al.](https://doi.org/10.5194/essd-14-1513-2022)
+2. **gosif.ipynb**: One way to look at SIF with consistent spatial coverage, and the limitations of such a technique.
+In this exercise we retrieve and discuss data from the Drs.
+Xing Li and Jingfeng Xiao's 2019 [GOSIF paper](https://doi.org/10.3390/rs11050517).
+3. **ann-sif.ipynb** (not yet implemented): Another way to look at SIF over a wide area, this time being able to look at diurnal variation at the expense of spatial resolution.
+In this exercise we will reproduce and discuss results from [Zhang et al.](https://doi.org/10.1016/j.rse.2022.113383)

 ## Prerequisites